Agents

 Autonomous Decision Making

-Scheduled Execution
+Scheduled Execution (Dataset Agents)

-Set agents to run automatically on schedules that match your business needs - hourly, daily, weekly, or triggered by data changes.
+Set dataset agents to run automatically on schedules that match your business needs - hourly, daily, weekly, or triggered by data changes.

 Structured Outputs

-Agents return results in formats that integrate seamlessly with your data systems - strings, numbers, booleans, JSON objects, arrays, or any data warehouse-compatible type.
+Agents return results in formats that integrate seamlessly with your systems - strings, numbers, booleans, JSON objects, arrays, or any data warehouse-compatible type.

 Chained Operations